You want smart political talk without the meltdowns?

 The Department of Justice will also take all lawful steps to claw back any funds awarded to a jurisdiction that willfully violates.

-I strongly urge our nation states and cities and counties to consider carefully the harm they are doing to their citizens by refusing to enforce our immigration laws and to rethink these policies.
+I strongly urge our nation, states, and cities and counties to consider carefully the harm they are doing to their citizens by refusing to enforce our immigration laws and to rethink these policies.

-All right, that was the attorney general before that, Steve Ronnebeck, the father of Grant Ronaback, this young man lost his life.
+All right, that was the Attorney General before that, Steve Ronnebeck, the father of Grant Ronabeck.

 You know, we have the recent case in Rockville, Maryland, two teenagers accused of raping a ninth grader.

-Well, they were among the tens of thousands of young people who crossed the U.S. Mexico border illegally in 2016.
+Well, they were among the tens of thousands of young people who crossed the U.S.-Mexico border illegally in 2016.

 Kate Steinleys are going to get killed.

-How many more young women at 14 are going to get raped before we realize and wh and why are cities like New York and Chicago and San Francisco and Los Angeles willing to let them go free?
+And why are cities like New York and Chicago and San Francisco and Los Angeles willing to let them go free?

-Steve Ronnebeck, Grant's father is with us.
+Steve Ronabek, Grant's father, is with us.

 Philip Holloway is the founder of Holloway Law Group based in Cobb County in Georgia, former prosecutor, former police officer.